nazliisil/nazliisil/README.md

 ## Hello! 👩‍💻
-💁‍♀️I'm Nazlı Işıl Koper, a freshman at Bilkent University.
+💁‍♀️I'm Nazlı Işıl Koper, a sophomore at Bilkent University.
 I'm majoring in computer engineering (Bilkent CS).

 💻I've always had passion for the field.